 October is National Domestic Violence Awareness Month, and although we are making important progress in combating this kind of violence—through legislation and public conversations alike—there is still a great deal of work to be done.

-According to the National Coalition Against Domestic Violence (NCDAV), nearly 20 people per minute are physically abused by their partner in the United States, with intimate partner violence accounting for 15 percent of violent crimes committed.
-And although most are aware that 1 in 3 women will experience intimate partner violence within their lifetime, not enough people know that 1 in 7 men also experience this kind of violence too.
+According to the National Coalition Against Domestic Violence (NCDAV), nearly 20 people per minute are physically abused by their partners in the United States, with intimate partner violence accounting for 15 percent of violent crimes committed.
+And although most are aware that 1 in 3 women will experience intimate partner violence within their lifetime, not enough people know that 1 in 7 men also experience this kind of violence.
 In fact, according to the National Domestic Violence Hotline (NDVH), “One in 10 men have experienced rape, physical violence, and/or stalking by an intimate partner.”

 We simply don’t talk enough about male victims of domestic abuse—whether that abuse is physical, mental, emotional or financial.
-And if we are really serious about addressing intimate partner violence as the danger the above mentioned statistics clearly show that it is, then we have to be willing to recognize men as victims too.
+And if we are really serious about addressing intimate partner violence as the danger the above-mentioned statistics clearly show that it is, then we have to be willing to recognize men as victims too.

 We have to address toxic masculinity as it relates to violence, and with the full understanding that it not only threatens the lives of women, but it threatens the lives of men as well.
 Much in the same way that toxic masculinity is responsible for the abuse of women like Joyce Quayweay—who was savagely beaten to death by her partner for not “submitting” to him— it is also responsible for male victims of domestic abuse not leaving or reporting the abuse they suffer, or even not recognizing that they are victims in the first place.
-In his incredible, must-watch TED Talk entitled, “A Call to Men,” Tony Porter refers to these narrow definitions of manhood as “the man box.”
+In his incredible, must-watch TED Talk titled “A Call to Men,” Tony Porter refers to these narrow definitions of manhood as “the man box.”

 While speaking with Laura Donovan over at attn.com, Randy Flood, a therapist and co-founder of the Men’s Resource Center of West Michigan, argued one important reason men don’t often see themselves as victims of domestic abuse is because they are socialized to absorb pain without complaining about it.